Marius Fiche

 Jacob Knobel

-The family is arrested on 5 December 1940.
+The family was arrested on 5 December 1940.

-Rifka and Bernard were interned at the Vauban fortress in Besançon until 7 February 1941, the date of their release and that of other British subjects.
-They are arrested again in January 1944 and interned at Drancy then at Vittel.
+Rifka and Bernard were interned at the Vauban fortress in Besançon until 7 February 1941, the date of their liberation and that of other British subjects.
+They were arrested again in January 1944 and interned in Drancy then in Vittel.

-Jacob, after his arrest in December 1940, was interned at the fort of Romainville until the end of 1940, then at Drancy from 30 December 1940 to 25 July 1941, finally at the barracks of Saint-Denis, because of his British citizenship, until the liberation in August 1944.
+As for Jacob, after his arrest in December 1940, he was interned at the fort of Romainville until the end of 1940, then at Drancy from 30 December 1940 to 25 July 1941, finally at the barracks of Saint-Denis, because of his British citizenship, until the Liberation in August 1944.

 In November 2017,